5 Best Salts for Water Softeners of 2022 – Reviews & Top Picks

 Some of the best salts for softeners will do more than just regenerate your system.
 They can also clean your system out, prolonging its lifespan and reducing the amount of maintenance it requires.
 Moreover, they can protect the system against corrosion and build up.
 For us, the added protection and reduced maintenance is a great combination.

 Though they all perform the same function, some water softener salts perform that function better for a lower price.
 You’ve read our reviews and buyer’s guide so you should have a pretty good idea of which salts are worth opening your wallet for.
-For us, the Morton Clean and Protect II is the clear choice, which is why it’s our top recommendation.
-With resin cleaning additives that keep your water softener clean and protect against damage and corrosion, it’s the best performing salt we tested.
+For us, the Morton Clean and Protect II is the clear choice of best water softener salt, which is why it’s our top recommendation.
+With resin cleaning additives that keep your water softener clean and protect against damage and corrosion, it’s the best water softener salt we tested.
 Even better, it’s affordably priced so you’re not breaking the bank for the premium quality.
 The Clean and Protect/Rust Defense Water Softener Pellets also from Morton Salt were a close runner-up.
 They’re a bit more expensive, but they’re the perfect choice for water that has higher than normal concentrations of iron.

 - 2 The 5 Best Salts for Water Softeners